Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Methodology

-where $\mathcal{N}$ denotes normal (Gaussian) distribution.
+where $\mathcal{N}$ denotes Gaussian distribution.
 The mean vector $[\mathbf{0}, \mathbf{0}]^T$ is the value of mean function $m(x)$, chosen to be zero, evaluated at $[\mathbf{x}_o, \mathbf{x}_p]^T$.
-The covariance matrix $K$ is obtained in a similar way by evaluating the kernel function $k$, and is partitioned to sub-matrices $K_o$, $K_p$ and $K_{op}$, corresponding to the auto-variances of $y_o$ and $y_p$, and their cross-covariance, respectively.
-When $\mathbf{y}_o$ is known, the distribution of $\mathbf{y}_p$ conditional on $\mathbf{y}_o$ is still joint Gaussian, which can be obtained with standard Bayesian inference procedure as the following~\cite{williams2006gaussian}:
+The covariance matrix $K$ is obtained in a similar way by evaluating the kernel function $k$, and it is partitioned to sub-matrices $K_o$, $K_p$ and $K_{op}$, corresponding to the auto-variances of $y_o$ and $y_p$, and their cross-covariance, respectively.
+When $\mathbf{y}_o$ is known, the distribution of $\mathbf{y}_p$ conditional on $\mathbf{y}_o$ is still a joint Gaussian, which can be obtained with standard Bayesian inference procedure as the following~\cite{williams2006gaussian}:

-which is called the posterior distribution of $\mathbf{y}_p$.
+which is the posterior distribution of $\mathbf{y}_p$.
 In contrast, Eq.~(\ref{E:priorGP}) specifies the prior distribution of $\mathbf{y}_p$.
-That is, the distribution of $\mathbf{y}_p$ can be extracted from Eq.~(\ref{E:priorGP}) as $\mathbf{y}_p \sim \mathcal{N}(\mathbf{0}, K_p)$.
-These are illustrated in Fig.~\ref{fig:Mon1GP}, which will be further discussed later in Section~\ref{S:case1}.
-The prior distribution of $\delta$, which is specified as a Gaussian process with a zero mean and a stationary kernel, is shown in Fig.~\ref{fig:Mon1GP}a.
-The posterior distribution of $\delta$ given observation data at five points, which is still a Gaussian process~\cite{williams2006gaussian}, is shown in Fig.~\ref{fig:Mon1GP}b.
-The mean functions and 95\% confidence intervals in both the prior and the posterior distributions are indicated.
-The changes in the mean and the covariance of the posterior distribution compared to those in the prior reflect the new information provided by the observations $\mathbf{y}_o$.
+The changes in the mean and the covariance of the posterior distribution reflect the new information provided by the observations $\mathbf{y}_o$.